shibayan/appservice-acmebot/README.md

 - Support multiple app services
 - Simple deployment and configuration
 - Robustness of implementation
-- Easy monitoring (Application Insights)
+- Easy monitoring (Application Insights, Webhook)

 They can manage multiple App Service certificates with simple one Functions.